Bi9River/homeassistant-core/GREENHOUSE_README.md.md

 - AI assistant responses
 - Sensor simulation (temperature/humidity)

-This confirmed that the frontend and backend work together as expected.
+This confirmed that the frontend and core component work together as expected.

 ## Contributors
 This project was collaboratively developed by **Group 3**: